This guide covers...

 13. UMV of a share at date of exercise

-If you’ve done your valuation with us, this will be the same value as the AMV.
-It is a value that HMRC accepts in your valuation report/VAL 231 Form.
+• This will be the same UMV as agreed with HMRC in your valuation report/VAL 231 Form.
 Enter the figure to 4 decimal places, rounding where necessary.
 If less than 4 decimal places, enter 0 to fill remaining decimal places.

 14. Total amount paid for the shares